 Kenneth Steven traces the forced journey of Lady Grange, abducted & imprisoned on St Kilda

 Dr Emma Griffin finds out why fox hunting is still flourishing despite the seven-year ban.

 True life stories

 BBC World Service

-The world is our newsroom - find out what is happening around the world
+The world is our newsroom - discover the latest global events.
+Nuala McGovern presents.

 Chris Mullin explores what working life is like for some outsourced workers.

 BBC Radio Humberside's rugby league magazine show with your calls, texts and e-mails.